spartan0000/transcription-frontend/README.md

 ## Workflow

+1. **Start procedure** — the endoscopist clicks **Start Procedure**, which calls `POST /api/transcripts/start` to create a new transcript record in the database and returns a `transcript_id`.
+This ID is held in browser state for the remainder of the session.
-1. **Transcribe** — the browser's built-in Web Speech API (`webkitSpeechRecognition`) captures and transcribes the procedure dictation in real time.
+2. **Transcribe** — the browser's built-in Web Speech API (`webkitSpeechRecognition`) captures and transcribes the procedure dictation in real time.
 The endoscopist stamps **Cecum Reached** and **Procedure Finished** timestamps during the procedure.
-On stop, the transcript text and timestamps are uploaded as `multipart/form-data` to `/api/transcribe`, which passes them to an LLM for structured data extraction.
+On stop, the transcript text and timestamps are uploaded as `multipart/form-data` to `/api/transcribe/{transcript_id}`, which passes them to an LLM for structured data extraction.
-2. **Review & complete** — the backend returns a `{ report, status }` envelope.
+3. **Review & complete** — the backend returns a `{ report, status, transcript_id }` envelope.
 If `status` is `'failed'`, a warning banner is shown and all fields must be entered manually.
 Otherwise the extracted `ColonoscopyReportWithMetadata` is rendered as an editable form for the endoscopist to verify and complete.
-3. **Submit** — the completed report is POSTed to `/api/write`, which writes to the database and generates a PDF.
+4. **Submit** — the completed report is POSTed to `/api/write`, which writes to the database and generates a PDF.
 The PDF opens automatically in a new tab and a procedure ID is shown on the success screen.

 ## Recording page

+- **Start Procedure** — calls the backend to create a new transcript record and obtain a `transcript_id`.
+The timestamp controls and recording buttons only appear after this step succeeds.
 - **Start Recording** — activates the microphone and begins live speech-to-text.
 Finalised words appear in solid text; words still being processed appear greyed and italic.
 - **Stop & Submit** — stops recognition and sends the full transcript to the backend.
 - **Cecum Reached / Procedure Finished** buttons — stamp the current local time into editable datetime fields.
 Fields can also be typed into manually if a button was missed.